-- > Determines Day-Ahead Schedules and AS Awards, and related LMPs and ASMPs - Optimally commits resources that bid in to the DAM.
+- Determines Day-Ahead Schedules and AS Awards, and related LMPs and ASMPs - Optimally commits resources that bid in to the DAM.
 The IFM performs an SCUC process which utilizes Mixed Integer Programming (MIP) algorithm using the multi-part Supply Bids (including a Start-Up Bid, Minimum Load Bid, and Energy Bid Curve), and a capacity Bid for Ancillary Services as well as Self-Schedules submitted by SCs.
 The IFM also optimally schedules resources subject to their hourly Capacity Limits, and Use-Limited Resources subject to their submitted Daily Energy Limits.
-When making a commitment decision in IFM, consistent with the consideration of a resource's minimum up time that extends beyond the IFM trading day time horizon, the minimum up time may also be considered. - For a Multi-Stage Generating Resource, the IFM produces a Day-Ahead Schedule for no more than one MSG Configuration per Trading Hour.
+When making a commitment decision in IFM, consistent with the consideration of a resource's minimum up time that extends beyond the IFM trading day time horizon, the minimum load costs that extend beyond the IFM trade day horizon up to the resources minimum up time may also be considered. - ➤ For a Multi-Stage Generating Resource, the IFM produces a Day-Ahead Schedule for no more than one MSG Configuration per Trading Hour.
 In addition, the IFM will produce the MSG Transition and the MSG Configuration indicators for the Multi-Stage Generating Resource, which would establish the expected MSG Configuration in which the Multi-Stage Generating Resource will operate.
-During a MSG Transition, the committed MSG Configuration is considered to be the "from" MSG Configuration. - For Non-Dynamic System Resources, Energy and Ancillary Services awards are rounded to an integer value in order to comply with regional scheduling practices.
+During a MSG Transition, the committed MSG Configuration is considered to be the "from" MSG Configuration. - ➤ For Non-Dynamic System Resources, Energy and Ancillary Services awards are rounded to an integer value in order to comply with regional scheduling practices.
 The rounding will be performed in a way that the aggregate of schedules on an intertie do not violate the intertie limit.